dev1virtuoso/eliza-ctss/RECONSTRUCTION-CARD.md

 # Summary

-Summary of all files in the original printouts and whether they were included in the final result:
+Summary of all files in the original printouts and whether they were included in the final result, assuming we use the main build of SLIP and not the alternative one discussed above:

 | Sub-directory     | File         | Included |
 |-------------------|--------------|----------|